alexkapps/landsat-gifworks/README.md

 # landsat-gifworks
-A bash tool (script) to generate animated (gif) temporal progressions of land cover with inputs of lat, long, and start/end dates.
+A bash tool (script) to generate animated (gif) temporal progressions of land cover with inputs of lat, long, and start/end dates (for now change dates in the code).
 Requires landsat-util, GNU parallel, and imagemagick.
 Still under construction!

 - this is a work in progress.
 If you know enough to fiddle with it, it's all there!